Q. What is a Reimbursable Lunch?

 A. Meals Plus allows parents and students to pre-pay for breakfast and/or lunch purchases by depositing money into their individual account.
 Envelopes with cash or checks accompanied by completed account deposit slips can be placed into the student’s school’s payment drop box.
 In order for a deposit to be guaranteed entry for that day, it must be put into the drop box by 9:30 AM.

 Meals Plus also offers K12PaymentCenter.com (please see link on the Food Service home page) as an alternative way to deposit money directly into your student’s account.
-K12PaymentCenter.com assesses a $1.95 fee per deposit to your credit card when utilizing this alternative prepayment system.
+K12PaymentCenter.com assesses a $1.95 fee per deposit (or more for deposits over $99) to your credit card when utilizing this alternative prepayment system.
 Deposits made prior to 9 AM will be available for your student’s use that day; payments made after 9 AM may not be available until the next school day.

 Q. How do I use my account?